hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>Where should  I report any errors / make suggestions for new portal features or functionality / ask more questions about using the portal? </summary>
+<details><summary><b>Where should  I report errors, make suggestions for new features or functionality, or ask questions about using the portal?</b> </summary>

+The HuBMAP Consortium welcomes your comments, feedback, and help in identifing errors on the HuBMAP Data Portal.
-We welcome your comments and your help to identify errors and define priorities for future portal releases.
-You can provide error reports, make suggestions, or ask questions through the form at https://hubmapconsortium.org/contact-form/.
+- You can provide error reports, make suggestions, or ask questions through the form at https://hubmapconsortium.org/contact-form/.
+- For help with specific issues related to the portal, please contact the <a href="mailto:help@hubmapconsortium.org">HuBMAP Helpdesk</a> and submit a support ticket.

 </details>